 Sue George, Yoga Alliance Registered Yoga Teacher (E-RYT-200) and Registered Prenatal Yoga Teacher (RPYT), is the Founder and Director of Shenandoah Yoga.
 She began studying yoga in 2000 to facilitate recovery from a sports-related knee injury.
 A dedicated practitioner of Vinyasa yoga, Sue has also regularly studied Ashtanga and Iyengar branches of Hatha yoga.
 She completed her 200-hour Yoga Alliance teacher training program at Yoga Source in Richmond, Virginia in 2006 and has completed subsequent additional specialized trainings in Prenatal Yoga and Yoga for Lower Back Pain.

-She has practiced diverse styles of yoga including also Kripalu, Jivamukti, Kundalini, Anusara, Yin and Bikram under many teachers in places like New Zealand, Germany, Norway, Montana, Pennsylvania, Vermont, North Carolina, California, Tennessee, Colorado, New Hampshire, Washington, Oregon, Florida and Virginia.
+She has practiced diverse styles of yoga including also Kripalu, Jivamukti, Kundalini, Anusara, Yin and Hot Yoga under many teachers in places like New Zealand, Germany, Norway, the United Kingdom, Montana, Pennsylvania, Vermont, North Carolina, California, Tennessee, Colorado, New Hampshire, Washington, Oregon, Florida, Arkansas, and Virginia.

 An avid cyclist for almost her entire life and former member of the U.S. National Cycling Team, Sue was a Level 2 cycling coach licensed by USA Cycling for a decade.
 She previously studied lower extremity injury biomechanics at the University of Virginia, where she earned a Master’s Degree in Mechanical Engineering.
 Her yoga specialty is teaching yoga to athletes, beginners and pregnant women, but she enjoys the chance to share yoga with everyone who wants to learn.